Chart Color Schemes

 Miranda - Yowie Bay's population is slightly older than the national pattern

-Miranda - Yowie Bay has a median age of 40, which is higher than Greater Sydney's figure of 37 and Australia's figure of 38 years.
-The 85+ cohort is over-represented at 4.2% locally compared to the Greater Sydney average, while the 25-34 year-olds are under-represented at 13.4%.
-Between January 2021 and present, the proportion of the population aged 15 to 24 has increased from 10.8% to 11.7%, while the proportion of those aged 5 to 14 has decreased from 11.7% to 10.8%.
-By 2041, demographic modeling suggests significant changes in Miranda - Yowie Bay's age profile.
-The 75-84 age cohort is projected to grow by 67%, from 1,632 people to 2,730 people.
-Notably, the combined 65+ age groups are expected to account for 58% of total population growth, reflecting the area's aging demographic profile.
-Meanwhile, the 5-14 and 0-4 cohorts are projected to experience population declines.
+Miranda-Yowie Bay has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 years and Australia's median age of 38 years.
+The percentage of people aged 85 and above in Miranda-Yowie Bay (4.2%) is notably higher than the Greater Sydney average, while those aged 25 to 34 (13.4%) are under-represented compared to the Greater Sydney figure.
+Between 2021 and present, the proportion of people aged 15 to 24 has increased from 10.8% to 11.7%, while the percentage of those aged 5 to 14 has decreased from 11.7% to 10.8%.
+By 2041, demographic projections suggest significant changes in Miranda-Yowie Bay's age profile.
+The 75 to 84 age cohort is expected to grow by 67%, increasing from 1,633 people to 2,730.
+Notably, the combined age groups of 65 and above are projected to account for 58% of total population growth, reflecting the area's aging demographic trend.
+Meanwhile, the 5 to 14 and 0 to 4 age cohorts are expected to experience population declines.